 How to Prepare the Soil for Garlic

-When learning how to grow garlic, you can either plant it directly in the ground, a pot, or another type of container.
+When learning how to grow garlic, you can either plant it directly in the ground, in a pot, or in another type of container.
 If you plan to plant your garlic in a container, you should fill it with a combination of good quality potting soil and manure.

 On the other hand, if you want to plant the garlic directly in the soil, pick a spot that gets full sun.
 Make sure the soil drains well.
 You can do this by using a hoe and working the soil at least four inches deep.
 Add compost to the soil to ensure the garlic will grow to its full potential.